medcomdk/dk-medcom-hospitalnotification/docs/index.md

 The IG holds the technical specifications and examples of the MedCom Core profiles.
 The IG includes profiles, rules, extensions, and examples.
 Together with profiles from <a href="https://medcomdk.github.io/dk-medcom-core/" target="_blank">MedCom Core IG</a> and <a href="https://medcomdk.github.io/dk-medcom-messaging/" target="_blank">MedCom Messaging IG</a> is a HospitalNotification message composed.

-<a href="https://build.fhir.org/ig/medcomdk/dk-medcom-core/" target="_blank">Tab here to see the IG for MedCom HospitalNotification.</a>
+<a href="https://build.fhir.org/ig/medcomdk/dk-medcom-core/" target="_blank">The Implementation Guide for MedCom HospitalNotification.</a>

-#### Implementation Guide for Terminology

-Terminology covers ConceptMaps, CodeSystems and ValueSets in MedComs FHIR standards. ...

 #### Introduction to the Technical Specifications